nican0r/elasticswap-recon/ElasticSwapMath.md

 > Note: It is possible to redeem `Ro` when there is decay (alpha or beta) present in the system.

+## Fees:

+As with any other AMM the incentive to provide liquidity is so that the LP tokens issued accrue fees.
+This is the case with ElasticSwap as well, currently v1 of ElasticSwap only supports fees on Swap occurences (conversion of `quoteToken` for `baseToken` and vice-versa ).

+> Note: Fee on transfer's is **not** supported in v1

+There is a 30 Basis points(BP) fee for swap occurences(this is at par with other AMM's at the moment, this can be changed via vote if the ElasticSwap DAO votes to do so ), 5 BP of which goes the `feeAddress` (an address which is ElasticDAO initially, this can be changed via vote if the ElasticSwap DAO votes to do so).
+The remaining 25 BP is realised by the LP holders pro-rata.

 ## A complete example

 This example is to illustrate all the concepts in one series of hypothetical (but plausible) chain of events